 Lavoisier was a polymath.
 He made advancements in mineralogy, ballooning, street lighting, and even established a model farm and an organization for famine relief — putting at least some of the money he made collecting taxes to good use.
 Though he wasn't really educated in natural history, Lavoisier also made exceptional contributions to geology.

 In 1766, Lavoisier began working with the geologist Jean-Etienne Guettard to create geological maps of France.
-At the time, most geologists believed that earth's ancient landmasses had been submerged under a giant ocean, and that this universal sea was responsible for the layers of sediments they found.
+At the time, most geologists believed that Earth's ancient landmasses had been submerged under a giant ocean, and that this universal sea was responsible for the layers of sediments they found.
 Lavoisier's studies led him to reject this notion for a more complicated (and accurate) explanation.

 In his mapping efforts, Lavoisier recognized two distinct kinds of sediment layers.
 One kind often contained thin, delicate, well-preserved shells that must have been deposited gently.
 The other contained no well-preserved shells, but lots of rounded pebbles.
 Lavoisier deduced that the pebbles had been smoothed by agitated water.
 He named the first kind of sediment pelagic beds, and the second kind of sediment littoral beds.
 Further, he hypothesized that the two kinds of beds resulted from alternately rising and falling sea level, and that the roughened-up littoral beds were nearer coastlines.

 So many advances and retreats of the sea, and such a peaceful deposition of pelagic sediments suggested to Lavoisier "an immense span of years and centuries."
 He also recognized that some sediment layers preceded any discernible fossils, but more recent sediments contained them.
-He ultimately concluded that the earth was originally devoid of life, then developed land-based vegetation, then developed animals on land and in the sea.
+He ultimately concluded that the Earth was originally devoid of life, then developed land-based vegetation, then developed animals on land and in the sea.

 The unrest in France even ensnared his British rival Priestly, who threw a party to celebrate the fall of the Bastille only to have his own house ransacked by a royalist mob.
 Priestly, at least, retained his body parts.
 One of Lavoisier's surviving friends remarked, "It took them only an instant to cut off his head, but France may not produce another like it in a century."

-Narrative text and graphic design © by Michon Scott - Updated April 29, 2011
+Narrative text and graphic design © by Michon Scott - Updated March 13, 2021